TeamMGE/MicrobialGenomicsCourse/_episodes/08-quality-control.md

 1. Quality control - Assessing quality using FastQC
 2. Quality control - Trimming and/or filtering reads (if necessary)
-3. Align reads to reference genome
+3. Align reads to reference genome - Snippy
-4. Variant calling
+4. Variant calling - Snippy
-5. Clustering variants
+5. Clustering variants - iTOL

-3. Assembly
+3. Assembly - SKESA
-4. Annotation
+4. Annotation (extra material)
-5. Pangenome analysis
+5. Pangenome analysis (extra material)
-6. Clustering presence and absence of genes
+6. Clustering presence and absence of genes (extra material)

-7. Comparison of clustering methods
+7. Comparison of clustering methods (extra material)

-8. Data visualization
+8. Data visualization - Microreact

 These workflows in bioinformatics adopt a plug-and-play approach in that the output of one tool can be easily used as input to another tool without any extensive configuration.
 Having standards for data formats is what